symfony/symfony-docs/form/form_themes.rst

 does not, you must point ``form_theme`` to a separate template, as explained in the next section.

-Another disadvantage is that the customized form blocks can't be reused when rendering other forms in other templates.
+Another disadvantage is that the customized form blocks cannot be reused when rendering other forms in other templates.
 If that's what you need, create a form theme in a separate template as explained in the next section.